Neuroscience (NSC) – Professional Master's

 Eligibility

 Applicants must have received a bachelor’s degree from an accredited college or university, must have taken appropriate undergraduate science courses to adequately prepare for the Master’s program, must have a minimum undergraduate grade point average that demonstrates a record of academic excellence.
-The employee's supervisor must endorse in writing the application of the employee and commit to allowing time to attend scheduled coursework.

 Time Requirement